Dealing with problem employees

 Think administrative and motivational

-From an administrative perspective, an employer wants to increase legal defensibility – ensuring their employee knows what is required of them, measuring performance fairly and accurately, documenting poor performance, providing continuous feedback and providing an opportunity to improve (including sufficient time and guidance).
+From an administrative perspective, an employer wants to increase legal defensibility – ensuring their employee knows what is required of them, measuring performance fairly and accurately, documenting poor performance, providing continuous feedback and providing an opportunity to improve.
 However, motivating the problem employee and all other employees who watch how you handle the situation is just as important.

 Employers want to be perceived as being fair and ensure the employee has everything needed to do the job.
 Ensure the problem employee has a high level of self-efficacy.
 Not the same as self-esteem, self-efficacy is job-specific – does the employee believe they can do the job?
 An employee’s level of self-efficacy can be affected by many things: has the employer told them what is expected?
 Do they have the skills, tools, resources and time they need?
 If an employee is not performing well, it is often because they lack self-efficacy.